scalable-react/scalable-react-boilerplate/README.md

 # No longer maintained
 ![Not Maintained](https://github.com/RyanCCollins/cdn/blob/master/road_not_maintained.jpg?raw=true)

-Sadly, this repository is no longer maintained or updated.
-We will accept Pull Requests and will leave it as it is to serve as a reference.
-In the meantime, we will be working on the [TypeScript version of this project](https://github.com/scalable-react/scalable-react-typescript-boilerplate) for the foreseeable future.
+Sadly, this repository will no longer be maintained.
+The contributors are no longer able to devote time to managing an open source community.
+The source code will remain here to serve as an example for the community and will accept pull requests for bug fixes.

 ![Scalable Boilerplate Logo](https://github.com/RyanCCollins/cdn/blob/master/alumni-webapp/scalable-boilerplate-logo.png?raw=true)